 Instructions

-Mix flour and salt together in a large bowl.
-Add in butter and shortening, using a pastry cutter or two forks to cut them into the flour mixture until it forms coarse, pea-sized bits.
+Mix the flour and salt together in a large mixing bowl.
+Add in the chilled butter cubes and shortening, and using a pastry cutter (or two forks) cut them into the flour mixture until it forms coarse, pea-sized bits.

-Pour ½ cup cold water into a glass with a few ice cubes.
-Chill the water until it is icy cold, then measure out ½ cup of water from it (some ice will have melted).
-Add 1 tbsp water at a time into the flour mixture, stirring between additions.
-The dough will begin to form into large clumps.
+In a glass, add some ice cubes to ½ cup (118ml) of water.
+Let the water get icy cold, then measure out ½ cup (118ml) of water from it (some of the ice will have melted).
+From this water, pour 1 tablespoon at a time into your dough mixture, stirring between each addition.
+Stop adding water when you see that the dough is beginning to form into large clumps.
+I usually need the full amount.

-Whisk the heavy cream, egg, and vanilla together.
 Add in the sugar, flour, and salt.
-Whisk until creamy and free of lumps.
-Set aside for now.
+Whisk again until the custard is creamy and free from lumps.
+Set it aside for now.

-Roll out the chilled pie dough on a lightly floured surface.
+Once the pie crust has chilled, roll it out on a lightly floured work surface.
 Use a gentle force with your rolling pin, starting from the centre of the disc and rolling outwards in all directions.
-Rotate the pie dough as you go.
-Transfer the rolled out dough into the pie plate and crimp the edges.
-Some visible bits of fats in the dough are totally normal.
-Place the pie plate in the fridge until you're ready for it.
+Rotate the dough as you go to prevent it from sticking.
+Make the circle of dough large enough to completely cover a 9" (23 cm) pie plate.

-Rinse the peaches and berries and pat them dry.
-Cut the peaches in half, remove the pits, then cut each half into thin slices.
-Place one half into the centre of the pie plate, then arrange 6 other halves around it to form a flower shape.
+Rinse the berries and peaches then pat them dry.
+Cut the peaches in half, remove the pits, then cutting each half into thin slices.
+Place one half in the centre, with six other halves placed around it to make a flower shape.

 Notes